ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 It appears that shared rooms are slightly behind in terms of cleanliness.

-It's important to note that the aggregation methods are `Polars` implementations; we're not using Python methods, meaning they're optimized for working with `Polars` DataFrame objects.
+It's important to note that we're not using Python's aggregation methods; the methods are `Polars` implementations, meaning they're optimized for working with `Polars` DataFrame objects.

 ## 4. Joins
-`Polars` supports several join strategies by specifying the `strategy` argument.
+`Polars` supports several `join` strategies accessible by specifying the `strategy` argument.

 The main strategies are:
 -   `inner`: Produces a `DataFrame` that contains only the rows where the join key exists in both `DataFrames`.
 -   `left`: Produces a `DataFrame` that contains all the rows from the left `DataFrame` and only the rows from the right `DataFrame` where the join key exists in the left `DataFrame`.
 -   `outer`: Produces a `DataFrame` that contains all the rows from both `DataFrames`.
 -   `cross`: Performs the cartesian product of the two `DataFrames`.

-We can perform a join operation:
+We can perform a `join` operation:

 ##### **Code**
 ```Python